TairManzaly/Ex2_OOP/README.md

 For example: isConected algorithm that checks whether the graph is connected or not, save and load algorithms that load and save a graph to a json file and more.
 Next, we tested all the functions we performed using tests.

+When you run the jar file with json file, ש screen size window appears.
+In the menu bar you get 3 objects: file,graph and algorithms.
+In the file object you got load function to load node file, save function to save your graph into another file, and exit function to finish the program.
+In the graph function you got option to add a new node, connect between nodes with a new edge, and remove edge or node.
+In the third object, algorithms, you got a few function on the graph, like function to check if the graph is connected, or what is the shortest path between tow nodes, or a function that return the center of the graph.

 ![image](https://user-images.githubusercontent.com/80627174/147181418-973f8a5d-1da4-4b29-9989-2db511af86d8.png)